• Skip to primary navigation

 Banana ketchup is a versatile condiment, like tomato ketchup.
 Besides being a condiment, it is also used in marinades, glazes, and as an ingredient in some recipes.
 Here are some examples:

-• Fried foods: Banana ketchup complements the savory and crispy texture of fried foods like Lumpiang Shanghai (Fried Spring Rolls), Tortang Talong (Eggplant Omelet), fried fish, and fried chicken.
+• Fried foods: Complements the savory and crispy texture of fried foods like Lumpiang Shanghai, Tortang Talong, fried fish, or fried chicken.

-• Silog breakfasts: Banana ketchup goes well with most silog-type breakfasts consisting of sinangag (garlic fried rice), itlog (egg), and proteins such as Spam (Spamsilog), hotdogs (Hotsilog), ham (Hamsilog), fried milkfish/bangus (Bangsilog), and fried chicken (Chicksilog).
+• Silog breakfasts: Goes well with most silog-type breakfasts consisting of Sinangag, itlog (egg), and proteins such as Spam (Spamsilog), hotdogs (Hotsilog), ham (Hamsilog), fried milkfish (Bangsilog), or fried chicken (Chicksilog).

-• Embutido (Filipino Meatloaf): While traditional meatloaf is typically glazed with tomato ketchup before baking, the Filipino version—Embutido—is served with banana ketchup instead.
+• Embutido: While traditional meatloaf is typically glazed with tomato ketchup before baking, this Filipino version—Embutido—is served with banana ketchup instead.

-• Marinades and Glazes: Banana ketchup adds sweetness, color, and its acidity help tenderize the meat.
-Some examples are Barbecue Pork Skewers and Inihaw na Liempo (Grilled Pork Belly).
+• Marinades and Glazes: Adds sweetness, color, and its acidity helps tenderize the meat.
+Some examples are Pork Barbecue Skewers and Inihaw na Liempo.

-• Sweet and Sour: A stir-fried dish with meatballs or chunks of pork, chicken, or fish with a sweet and tangy sauce made with vinegar, ketchup, soy sauce, sugar, and aromatics.
-It is often cooked with bell peppers, carrots, onions, and pineapple.
+• Sweet and Sour: A stir-fried dish with meatballs or chunks of pork, chicken, or fish with a sweet and tangy sauce.

-• Escabeche (Sweet and Sour Fish): Similar to Sweet and Sour Fish, this dish is often prepared with fried whole fish and stir-fried vegetables such as carrots, onions, and bell peppers.
-Its sweet and tangy sauce is made with vinegar, ketchup, sugar, and aromatics.
+• Escabeche: This dish is often prepared with fried whole fish and stir-fried vegetables such as carrots, onions, and bell peppers, bathed in a sweet and tangy sauce.

-• Filipino Spaghetti: An adaptation of spaghetti with meat sauce, our version is distinctively sweet from banana ketchup and sugar.
+• Filipino Spaghetti: An adaptation of spaghetti with meat sauce, our version is distinctively sweet with banana ketchup and sugar.

 Other ingredient guides you may like